Thanks to a budding legalization movement across the globe, shareholders are discovering the benefits of investing in the cannabis industry.

 A budding legalization movement across the globe and an emerging US market set to create US$80 billion by 2030 have led many investors to be eager to invest in the space.

-Here, the Investing News Network (INN) offers investors a closer look at some of the things to know about investing in the booming marijuana space.
+Here, the Investing News Network (INN) offers investors a closer look at some of the things to know about investing in the booming marijuana space and why now may be the best time for cannabis investing.

 How to Invest